The Power of Tucking Cards in Wingspan

 Audouin’s Gull is a standout card for its moderate yet flexible food cost (1 Fish + 1 Any) and its ability to draw two cards before tucking one.
 This allows you to dig even deeper into the deck.
 It is important to note that this bird will work perfectly even if you have zero cards in hand.
 The other Tuck/Draw birds require you to tuck a card before drawing a card.

 Ruff is a standout card for its moderate yet flexible food cost (1 Worm + 1 Any), its teal power, and its dual habitats (Grasslands/Wetlands).
 This is a tucking bird that makes a great Grasslands supplement to your wetlands tucking engine.
 It can also be that perfect first or second bird in your Wetlands to help you get to the desirable third column, which allows you to draw two cards.

 Its teal power activates on its own at the end of each round so you can set it and forget it and it stays out of the way of your Wetlands engine.
-If you’re leaning heavily on your Wetlands, you’ll have plenty of cards for the Ruff (unless you’re stockpiling Tuck/Lay birds or have a Mass Tuck bird who eats cards and doesn’t give any back).
+If you’re leaning heavily on your Wetlands, you’ll have plenty of cards for the Ruff (unless you’re stockpiling Tuck/Lay birds or have a Mass Tucking bird who eats cards and doesn’t give any back).

-These birds are some of the most efficient points in the game and I’m not sure if they got the credit they deserve in the community with the original release of the European Expansion.
+These birds are some of the most efficient points in the game and I’m not sure if they got the credit they deserved in the community with the original release of the European Expansion.
 Although, there is/was a lot of buzz around these birds in the lead up to the digital release of the European Expansion.
 Standouts include Bonelli’s Eagle and Eastern Imperial Eagle for their high point values.

 The big point plays of the white-powered Bonelli’s Eagle and Eastern Imperial Eagle represent some of the biggest points scored by a single activation.
 When fueled by card drawing effects, these birds let you bypass the Gain Food Action in a very effective way.